 - Patients must be in overall good health with adequate lung and heart function to proceed with the surgery.
 If mesothelioma has spread to the lymph nodes or attacked surrounding tissue, then surgeons won’t likely recommend the procedure.

-- World-renowned surgeon Dr. David Sugarbaker is credited with developing EPP surgery for pleural mesothelioma patients at Brigham and Women’s Hospital in Boston, MA.
+- World-renowned surgeon, the late Dr. David Sugarbaker is credited with developing EPP surgery for pleural mesothelioma patients at Brigham and Women’s Hospital in Boston, MA.

 - The surgery is curative, but controlling the disease after the operation is a crucial concern.
 EPP is commonly performed in conjunction with radiation and chemotherapy.